 And there was a shrill buzz growing louder as we climbed higher, following blue blazes toward the rocky crest of “Thunder” Mountain.

-Was it an alarm triggered by someone trying to steal our rental car?
+An alarm triggered by someone stealing our rental car?

 My New York City paranoia influenced guess haunted me until we crossed paths with an experienced hiker.